Tule Springs Fossil Beds National Monument

 Tule Springs Fossil Beds National Monument, a United States National Monument near Las Vegas, Clark County, Nevada, was established in 2014 to protect Ice Age paleontological discoveries.
 The 22,650 acre monument is administered by the National Park Service.

 The national monument is located in the Upper Las Vegas Wash and protects part of the Tule Springs.
 The wash area also includes several patches of the rare Las Vegas bear poppy.
 The land was designated after a local campaign to permanently protect the landscape as a national monument.

 Paleontology

 Paleontology studies began at Tule Springs in 1933 when the bones of a Columbian mammoth were discovered by quarry workers.
-Other fossils found at the site include Camelops, ground sloth, dire wolf, Teratornis, and American lion, and range from 7,000 to 250,000 years old.
+Other fossils found at the site include Camelops, ground sloth, dire wolf, Teratornis, Smilodon Fatalis and American lion, and range from 7,000 to 250,000 years old.

 Legislation

 The Tule Springs Fossil Beds passed both houses of Congress in December 2014 and signed into law by President Barack Obama on December 19, 2014, under Section 3092(a) of the National Defense Authorization Act for 2015.